-Includes: Hansard; Standing Committee Debates and Public Bill Committee Debates 1997/98 onwards; Select Committee publications and recent Select Committee press notices; Early Day Motions database 1989-1990 session onwards; Register of Members’ Interests; selected HC Papers; the Weekly Information Bulletin; Sessional Information Digest (WIB and SID both cover 1995-1996 to 2010-2012); Votes and Proeceedings from 2008 are under “Publications & records”, then “Commons business papers”.
+Includes: Commons Hansard 1802 onwards; Standing Committee Debates and Public Bill Committee Debates 1997/98 onwards; Select Committee publications and recent Select Committee press notices; Early Day Motions database 1989-1990 session onwards; Register of Members’ Interests; selected HC Papers; Weekly Information Bulletin (1996-2011); and Sessional Information Digest (1995-1996 to 2010-2012.)
+Votes and Proceedings from 2008 are under “Publications & records”, then “Commons business papers”.

-Includes Hansard; Select Committee Reports; full text House of Lords judgments archive 14 November 1996 to 30 July 2009; Appeal Committee Reports 1997-1998 to 2005-2006; the Companion to Standing Orders and Guide to the Proceedings of the House of Lords, current and previous editions, are under “Publications & records.”
+Includes: Lords Hansard 1803 onwards; Select Committee Reports; full text House of Lords judgments archive 14 November 1996 to 30 July 2009; and Appeal Committee Reports 1997-1998 to 2005-2006.
+The Companion to Standing Orders and Guide to the Proceedings of the House of Lords, current and previous editions, are under “Publications & records.”

-The Assembly was established as part of the Belfast Agreement and is the prime source of authority for all devolved responsibilities.
-It has full legislative and executive authority.
-The site includes a directory of members; Official Report (Hansard) July 1998 onwards; Bills 1999 onwards; and tables showing progress of Statutory Rules.
+The Northern Ireland Assembly is the devolved legislature for Northern Ireland, with power to legislate in a wide range of areas.
+It was established in 1998 as part of the Belfast Agreement.
+The site includes a directory of members; Official Report (Hansard) 1998 onwards; Bills 1999 onwards; and tables showing progress of Statutory Rules.
 The site also includes Minutes of Departmental and Standing Committee meetings.

 The Leader of the House of Commons is the Cabinet minister responsible for arranging government business, including the introduction of government Bills, in the House of Commons.
 Information here on the GOV.UK web site includes the Business Statements, made each Thursday when the House is sitting and announcing the business for the following week and provisional business for the subsequent week.